How much love, do you need

 The ring of fire, the ring of fire.

-If that goes well, and I can add a 3rd in the spring that I have always wanted to try and conquer, I will do that.
-But, that's it.
+that goes well, and I can add a 3rd in the spring that I have always

 I have started writing more.
 Well, that's not true.
 I have been writing lots all along.
 I have hundreds of pretty good pieces that I just haven't finished.
 I love to write, but to do it well, you have to put a lot of energy into it.
 That also means finishing them.
 I just haven't finished many pieces, because by the end of the day, I was just too spent to do that.
 There is only so much you to go around, and the more you put into one thing, the less you have to put into others.
 Its a finite amount of time and energy you get to play with.
 That's a lesson my father didn't learn until very late in life, and something he expressed when we went out to dinner shortly before he passed away.
 Another older man I used to work with named Abe told me if I kept working the way I do, like I do, I would burn out.
 Abe told me that more than 20 years ago.
 My father told me what he did about 10 years ago.
 I didn't listen to either of them.
 That is my nature.